PerformanC/NodeLink/docs/contributing.md

 ## Security

-Security is a big issue, especially in big projects like NodeLink, to make sure that we keep NodeLink safe from attacks, we always make sure that we verify the input from the client, and we don't trust it, and we always make sure that we don't send any sensitive information to the client.
+To ensure NodeLink's security, always check the input from the client, and never trust it, and always make sure to not send any sensitive information to the client or give it access to any potentially dangerous functions.

 ## End of the document